 The Story of IKEA

 Step right into darkest Småland province and the old farming community, before moving on to the emergence of modern Sweden and the unique history of IKEA.
-The main exhibition is divided into four parts: Our Roots, IKEA Through the Ages, The Many Sides of Ingvar Kamprad, and Democratic Design.
+The main exhibition is divided into four parts: Our Roots, Democratic Design, IKEA Through the Ages (opening spring 2023) and The Many Sides of Ingvar Kamprad (opening spring 2023).

 IKEA Through the Ages